The Legend Of Zelda: Skyward Sword HD Once Again Tops the Swiss Charts

-The Legend Of Zelda: Skyward Sword HD has remained in first place on the Switzerland charts in its second week, according to SwissCharts.com for the 29th week of 2021.
+The Legend Of Zelda: Skyward Sword HD has remained in first place on the Switzerland charts in its third week, according to SwissCharts.com for the 30th week of 2021.

-F1 2021 has also remained in second place in its second week.
-Mario Kart 8 Deluxe for another week has remained in third place.
+NEO: The World Ends With You is the one new release in the top 10.
+It debuted in ninth place.

-Super Mario 3D World + Bowser's Fury climbs up four spots to take fourth place, while FIFA 21 rounds out the top five.
+Mario Kart 8 Deluxe and F1 2021 have traded places and are in second and third place, respectively.
+Super Mario 3D World + Bowser's Fury, FIFA 21, and Minecraft remain in fourth, fifth, and sixth, respectively.

-There are a total of seven Nintendo Switch games in the top 10 and three multiplatform games.
+There are a total of six Nintendo Switch games in the top 10 and four multiplatform games.

 - The Legend Of Zelda: Skyward Sword HD